-Where is Vermont state in the United States?
+Where is Vermont?
+Location of Vermont in the United States.

 As part of the Northeastern Region of the United States, Vermont is one of six states known as the New England colonies.
 Situated between three other states, Vermont shares a border with Quebec, Canada, in the north as well.
 With New Hampshire to the east, and New York to the west, Vermont shares its southern border with the state of Massachusetts.
 Called the Green Mountain State, Vermont is known for its valleys and soft terrain.